-You might find some tasks cause pain or strain, and other activities become almost impossible.
+You might find some tasks cause pain or discomfort, and other activities become almost impossible or easily exhaust you.
 But don't throw in the towel just yet!
-There are many ways that you can protect your joints from pain and strain and also make jobs around the home easier to manage.
+There are many ways that you can protect your joints from pain and discomfort and also make jobs around the home easier to manage.

 This booklet includes information on:

-- Ways to reduce joint stress and pain - How to incorporate these techniques into your daily life

-- How to find a healthy balance between activity and rest - Aids and equipment that can make your daily activities simpler and less tiring.
+- Ways to reduce joint stress and pain - How to incorporate these techniques into your daily life - How to find a healthy balance between activity and rest - Aids and equipment that can make your daily activities simpler and less tiring.

 The information in this booklet has been reviewed by a panel of people with arthritis and medical experts to make sure it is current and relevant to your needs.
-So, if you're looking for ways to take the pain and strain out of managing at home, this is the booklet for you!
+So, if you're looking for ways to take the pain and discomfort out of managing at home, this is the booklet for you!

-© Copyright Arthritis Australia 2009.
-Reviewed July 2017.
+© Copyright Arthritis Australia 2019.
+Reviewed July 2019

-Proudly supported by an unresticted educational grant from:
+Proudly supported by an unrestricted educational grant from: